splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-receiver.rst

 MORE DETAILS ON EACH?

-Alternatively, you can also implement your own auth extension to fulfill your requirements using the package (see https://github.com/open-telemetry/opentelemetry-collector/tree/main/extension/auth) and https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/configauth.
+For advanced users, you can implement your own authentication extension to fulfill your requirements using the [open-telemetry auth Go package](https://github.com/open-telemetry/opentelemetry-collector/tree/main/extension/auth) and the [configauth Go package](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/configauth).

 Configure ``HTTPServerSettings`` and the auth settings in the receiver to enable this behavior ????: